Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-• Vanilla paste - I use organic vanilla bean paste or vanilla extract for a deep and delicious vanilla flavor.
-Avoid using artificial vanilla for this recipe.
+• Vanilla paste - I use vanilla bean paste or vanilla extract.
+Avoid artificial vanilla for this recipe.

 Prepare the Chicken Breast